vdclab/vdclab-wiki/neXtProt.md

 ## Ease of use
 - Enter your query and access the data.
-- Data weel organized by categories and easy to access.
+- Data well organized by categories and easy to access.

 ## Citation